bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Advanced-VPC-Networking.md

 * Endpoint Regional DNS.
 * Endpoint Zonal DNS.
 * Applications can optionally use these or PrivateDNS overrides the default DNS for services.

+# VPC Peering

+* Direct encrypted network link between **two VPCs**.
+* Works in the same or cross-region and in the same or cross-accounts.
+* (optional) Public Hostnames resolve to private IPs.
+* Same region Security Groups (SGs) can reference peer SGs.
+* VPC Peering **does NOT support transitive peering**.
+* Routing Configuration is needed, SGs and NACLs can filter.
+* Route tables on both sides of the peering connection are needed, directing traffic flow for the remote CIRD at the peer gateway object.
+* VPC Peering connections **cannot be created** where there is and overlap in the VPC CIDRs - ideally **NEVER** use the same address ranges in multiple VPCs.
+* Communication is encrypted and transits over the AWS Global Network when using cross-region peering connections.